tydusgg/BookShelf/README.md

 # About BookShelf

-Hi, i`m Nikolay Borzunov - 18 years old student, who`s learning Web Technologies in practice.
+Hi, i'm Nikolay Borzunov - 18 years old student, who's learning Web Technologies in practice.

 What is **BookShelf**?
 BookShelf is service for book notes, reviews and summaries.